gaetanlhf/EXPOSE/README.md

 <details>
 <summary>How many tunnels can I create simultaneously?</summary>
 You can create up to 10 simultaneous tunnels.
-Slots 1-5 use your username, slots 6-10 use random names.
+Slots 1-3 use your username, slots 4-5 use your username + random chars.
 </details>

 <details>